34 Most Common SoapUI Interview Questions and Answers

 Ans.

 • SOAP is a protocol and REST is architecture.
-It allows us to send SOAP envelops to REST-based applications.
+This allows us to send SOAP envelopes to REST-based applications.

 • REST supports different message formats but SOAP permits XML only.

-• REST services are faster and easy to handle.
+• REST services are faster and easier to handle.

-• SOAP is tied with SMTP and HTTP protocols whereas REST relies on HTTP only.
+• SOAP is tied to SMTP and HTTP protocols whereas REST relies on HTTP only.

-• SOAP is more secure and structured format.
+• SOAP is a more secure and structured format.

 • REST does not depend on any specific standards as it supports various messaging formats like JSON, CSV and XML.